 What is a peritonsillar abscess?

-A peritonsillar abscess (say: pair-ee-TON-sill-er AB-sess) occurs when a sore filled with pus (a thick, whitish-yellow fluid) forms near one of your tonsils.
+A peritonsillar abscess is a collection of pus near one of your tonsils.
 The tonsils are the oval-shaped areas of pink tissue on each side at the back of your throat.

 What are the symptoms of a peritonsillar abscess?